beAuthentic/ac-blog/docs/content/_posts/2022-07-26-americans-questioning-value-of-college.md

 ---
-title: “A Growing Number of Americans Are Questioning the Value of Going To College”
+title: "A Growing Number of Americans Are Questioning the Value of Going To College"
 color: c6
 category: Ahyoung_Hwang
 tags: college students